Nandan26/yolo_v3-model-from-scratch/README.md

 # yolo_v3-model-from-scratch
 here i have created yolo v3 model from scratch i have used the weights of pre trained model
+This yolo model detect zebra in the image